Laid-Back Camp: Manga

 The series began serialization in Houbunsha's Manga Time Kirara Forward magazine in July 2015 until 2019 when it was transferred to the new website and app Comic Fuz.
-Fourteen volumes have been released so far.
+Eighteen volumes have been released so far.
 Yen Press has licensed the manga for a North American release, and released the first volume of the manga in English in March 2018.